vmx17/NetProjection/README.md

 ## What doesn't work

-- cannot refer the BoxRenderer which is just contain SwapChainPanel in WinUI3.
+- cannot refer to *BoxRenderer* which is just contain *SwapChainPanel* in WinUI3.

 ## Update

-- 09/05/2022 SwapChainPanel placed in XAML in Generic.xaml directly.
+- 09/05/2022 SwapChainPanel placed in XAML in Generic.xaml directly (but it did not work).
+Property changed to represents background color (but it does not work).

 ## Reference